Congleton Inclosure Trust

 How to Apply

-The trustees invite applications for grants from any appropriate person or organization.
+The trustees invite applications for grants from any appropriate person or organisation.
 Specific application procedures, forms, and deadlines are not detailed on the public-facing website.
 Interested applicants should contact the Trust directly via email (info@congletoninclosuretrust.org.uk) or phone (01260 270908) for current application guidelines and forms.

 Decision Timeline